SharafDataScience/Image-Processing-OpenCV/README.md

 Each notebook in this repository focuses on a specific OpenCV concept:

+- **Convex Hull Image**
+This project demonstrates how to compute and visualize the convex hull of a set of points in an image.
+A convex hull is the smallest convex shape that completely encloses all the points in a given set—think of it like wrapping a rubber band around the outermost dots.

 - **Blending_Image_opencv.ipynb**
   Demonstrates how to blend two images using OpenCV.